Racial inequality in the United States: White gains

 This theory argues that the reason minority disadvantage exists is because the majority group is able to benefit from it.
 For example, in terms of the labor force, each job not taken by a Black person could be job that gets occupied by a white person.
 This theory is based on the view that the white population has the most to gain from the discrimination of minority groups.
 In areas where there are large minority groups, this view predicts high levels of discrimination to occur for the reason that white populations stand to gain the most in those situations.

 Job skill differentials

 This theory argues that the unemployment disparity can be attributed to lower rates of academic success among minority groups (especially Black Americans) leading to a lack of skills necessary for entering the modern work force.
 The author remains unclear why Black Americans have low academic success.

 Other explanations

 It is politically incorrect to assume that racial inequality is caused by differences in skills or preferences.
 The lack of open discussion leads to ethnic groups being treated equally.
 This means that diverse groups receive the same offers which have different advantages for different groups, which further increases inequality.

+Employment discrimination

+As of February 2025, the Citing Slavery Project of Michigan State University found more than 7,000 direct case law citations of legal disputes over slaves as property (including Prigg v.
+Pennsylvania in 274 cases) that remained widely cited by lawyers and judges in the United States as precedents, and have been identified by employment discrimination lawyers as being the reason why courts in the United States rarely find civil rights violations in employment and other contexts.